Cabin Air Quality in Cars

 What affects Cabin Air Quality?

-Air coming into the vehicle should be filtered, however, there are currently no regulations for how effective these filters need to be.
-Some cars will filter just 1% of pollutants from the air, while others are able to filter 90%.
+Air coming into the vehicle should be filtered, however, there are currently no regulations for how effective ventilation systems and filters need to be.
+Tests commissioned by the AIR Alliance reveal some cars will filter just 30% of pollutants from the outside air, while others are able to filter more than 80%.

 Cabin air quality can be affected by a range of factors, such as: